philkon/sentiment-spectator/README.md

 Further you have to correctly set paths to files in the respective Jupyter Notebooks.
 ## Sentiment Dictionaries
-The used dictionaries are available at: https://sites.google.com/site/datascienceslab/projects/multilingualsentiment These dictionaries were created by Chen and Skiena [1]
+The used dictionaries are available at: https://sites.google.com/site/datascienceslab/projects/multilingualsentiment These dictionaries were created and analyzed by Chen and Skiena [1].

 # The Code
 Code is available as Jupyter Notebooks.
 Execute the notebooks in the following order: